negin-mgdm/ahp-prioritiser/README.md

 # List Prioritisation Using AHP (Analytic Hierarchy Process)

 ### [🚀 **Live Demo** ](https://pro-planner-07d8f7f68403.herokuapp.com/)

 ## Overview

 This project provides a web-based tool to prioritise a list of items using the Analytic Hierarchy Process (AHP).
 AHP is a structured technique for organising and analysing complex decisions, which involves breaking down a problem into a hierarchy, comparing the elements pairwise, and synthesising the results to determine priorities.
 This web app demonstrates this in a simplified process, allowing users to rank a given set of items based on their preference efficiently.

 ## Features

 - AHP Pairwise Comparisons: The tool performs pairwise comparisons of items to derive priority scores.
-- Randomide Items: Randomly shuffle items of a random category to introduce objectivity in decision-making.
+- Randomise Items: Randomly shuffle items of a random category to introduce objectivity in decision-making.
 - Item Ranking Interface: Drag-and-drop interface to reorder tasks by preference.
 - Dark Mode: Toggle between light and dark modes for a better user experience.